If you were struggling to put food on the table for you or your family, it’s likely that other household essentials would also be hard to come by.

 Makeup

-No one should have to choose between food and feeling confident.
-Makeup may be seen as a luxury item and not something that you would think Foodbank provides to our charity members, but for someone wanting to look their best for a job interview it can make all the difference.
-In addition, our research shows that women struggling to afford everyday essentials are more likely than men to have experienced domestic violence in their lifetime.
-Makeup can be very important tool for women wanting to hide a bruise or a scar from physical violence.
-Foodbank feels passionately that makeup does not have to be luxury item but should be available to whomever needs it.
+Our research shows that women struggling to afford everyday essentials are more likely than men to have experienced domestic violence in their lifetime.
+Makeup can be a very important tool for women wanting to hide a bruise or a scar from physical violence.

 Skin care